lloyd-livengood/tuxborn_lite_on_deck/README.md

 2. Start Skyrim once
    - Launch the game once and get to the main menu to generate .ini and config files.
 Close Skyrim afterward.
 3. Install Mod Organizer 2
    - Download and install the Rockerbacon version of MO2 for Linux.
+Follow their instructions exactly, I ain't gonna regurgitate them.
 4. Configure MO2
    - Set it up with your Skyrim install.
 When it asks for a clean prefix, ignore this and use the default setup.
 Details below...
 5. Download & Install Mods